justvanrossum/fontgoggles/docs/index.md

 Drop some fonts (or folders with fonts) onto the application, or launch the application, and drop some fonts onto the window.

-An new, empty window looks like this:
+A new, empty window looks like this:

 ![FontGoggles screenshot](images/screenshot_2_empty.png)